 In the late eighties, Selma University developed from a four-year bachelor program in Religion and two-year liberal arts program, to a four-year institution.
 In the Fall of 2000, Selma University began seeking accreditation with the Association for Biblical Higher Education.
-In February 2001, it received applicant status; in February 2005, candidate status; and in February 2009 initial accreditation with the Commission on Accreditation of the Association for Biblical Higher Education in the United States and Canada.
+In February 2001, it received applicant status; in February 2005, candidate status; and in February 2009 initial accreditation with the Commission on Accreditation of the Association for Biblical Higher Education for Biblical Higher Education for a ten-year reaffirmation of accreditation with the Commission on Accreditation of the Association of the Association for Biblical Higher Education for Biblical Higher Education in the United States and Canada.
 In October 2013, the school went through an evaluation for a ten-year reaffirmation of accreditation with the Commission on Accreditation of the Association for Biblical Higher Education in the United States and Canada.
 The school was accredited until February 2024.